explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-7x-more-code-than-is-necessary.markdown

 ## Logging before and after every f------ thing

-_There's rarely any need to log before doing something._ "Get ready, here it comes!"
+_You don't need to log before doing everything._ "Get ready, here it comes!"
 Who cares!
 Just do the thing!

-_There's rarely any need to log after doing something._ "We succeeded, yay!"
+_You don't need to log after doing everything._ "We succeeded, yay!"
 Who cares?

 _You're only adding noise to the logs, and noise to the code._